magneticio/vamp.io/content/documentation/installation/hello-world.md

 {{< /note >}}

 #### Requirements
-* At least 8GB free space
+* At least 8GB of memory

 ## Get Docker